guardrailsio/full-stack-engineer-challenge/README.md

 The `api` and `dashboard` directories should have their own simple `Dockerfile`, so that they can be built and run individually.

 The `docker-compose.yml` file should define both the `api` and `dashboard` as services, which will be automatically built and started upon calling `docker-compose up`.
-As well a container for a DB can be defined here as well.
+A container for a DB can be defined here as well.

 __Things you don’t have to worry about:__